kcsgisRham/utilities-isolation-trace/README.md

 ﻿# service-lookup

-Web app template that is used to determine if the location specified intersects a polygon.
-The location entered is optionally stored in a layer in the web map.
+Web app template to trace a utility network.
+This app calls a geoprocessing model to run the analyst and process the results.
+The results can be saved to CSV or a Feature Service.